Tobacco and Drug Policy

 Embry-Riddle Aeronautical University recognizes the need to ensure an educational and work environment that is reasonably free from various health hazards.
 It is well established that the use of tobacco products is attributable to certain forms of health problems.
 In keeping with our core value of making our environment safer for everyone, the university has implemented a comprehensive tobacco-free policy for all of our campus locations.

-This policy prohibits the use of any tobacco product whether in the form of cigarettes, cigars, pipes, dipping/snuff, smokeless cigarettes or chewing tobacco.
+Students are prohibited from using any tobacco product whether in the form of cigarettes, cigars, pipes, dipping/snuff, smokeless cigarettes, electronic cigarettes/vaping, hookahs, or chewing tobacco.

 It is the policy of the University that tobacco products will not be allowed anywhere on University owned or leased property (including buildings, parking lots, personal vehicles, etc.).
 Additionally, tobacco products are prohibited in all University vehicles including vans, trucks, buses, and all University aircraft.